-Typically, the loss of function that spinal cord injury patients suffer from depends on the location of the injury.
+Typically, the loss of function and paralysis that spinal cord injury patients suffer from depends on the location of the injury.
 The higher the location of the injury, the more of the body is likely to be affected.
 The four sections of the spine determine this, which is the way that spinal cord injuries are divided as well:

 The cervical section of the spine is in the neck.
 When these vertebrae are injured, the patient is likely to experience tetraplegia and loss of function below the neck.